Complete Guide

 Price and Value Analysis

-Kashmiri Saffron Pricing:
+Factor Kashmiri Saffron Iranian Saffron

 When adjusted for crocin concentration and required usage amounts, premium Kashmiri saffron offers approximately 20-30% better value than mid-range Iranian saffron for applications requiring intense color and aroma.

-Culinary Applications and Usage Guidelines
+Culinary Applications & Usage Guidelines

 When to Choose Kashmiri Saffron

-• Kashmiri Kahwa tea ceremony
+• Kashmiri Kahwa tea ceremony – traditional preparation requires intense aroma

-• Saffron-forward dishes where it's the star ingredient
+• Saffron-forward dishes – where it's the star ingredient

 Quantity Needed: 3-4 threads per serving for optimal effect